bmeyers202/Language-Parser/README.md

 #### The Program:

-    A language parser that takes in a text file named, which contains a mixture of both good and bad statements.
+    A language parser that takes in a text file, which contains a mixture of both good and bad statements.
 The program uses Flex and Bison to evaluate these statements and indicate whether they passed or failed the set grammar rules.

 #### The BNF Grammar: